mliew21396/remote-work-u2/week-6/5-playlist-solo-challenge/readme.md

 After you've fixed each error, you should have fun filling in each of the methods -- but don't forget to go through the normal steps in your coding revelry!

-NOTE: there is a method `includes?` which is not a typo.
+NOTE: The driver code references a method, `includes?`, which is not a typo.
 You should make your own `includes?` method.

 ## Release 0: Review the [Driver Test Code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md)
 Convert as many of the driver code examples into driver test code based on the way you want to implement each method.